UltaAc/papers/README.md

 # ![papers-logo] Papers

-Papers is a document viewer capable of displaying multiple and single page document formats like PDF and Postscript.
+Papers is a document viewer capable of displaying multiple and single page document formats like PDF and DejaVu.
 For more general information about Papers and how to get started, please visit https://welcome.gnome.org/app/Papers